 p/kWhth = pence per kilowatt hour of thermal energy

-As you can see, even with a fairly average SCoP, both types of heat pump can drastically cut heating bills for those currently using electric storage heaters (approx. 69% cheaper than what you’re currently paying).
+As you can see, even with a fairly average SCoP (a unit used for measuring heat pump efficiency), low ground and air source heat pump running costs can drastically cut heating bills for those currently using electric storage heaters (approx. 69% cheaper than what you’re currently paying).

 Taking it one step further, generating your own electricity would significantly reduce the running costs of a heat pump.
 From a consumption perspective, installing solar panels could effectively see your heat pump working at a CoP of 7 or above.